10 Best Cheap Used Cars to Buy

 Choosing a good used car is not easy.
 With hundreds of car models and thousands of cars for sale online, picking the best-used car can be challenging.

-Here at YOUCANIC, we tear down cars to make auto repair information available.
-Based on our experience, we decided to put together a list of our favorite used cars that are affordable, reliable, and have low maintenance costs.
+At YOUCANIC, we tear down cars to make auto repair information available.
+Based on our experience, we compiled a list of our favorite used cars that are affordable, reliable, and have low maintenance costs.
 Once we put that list together, we spent over four hours researching the prices so that you get the whole picture.

 Price research was completed in 2020.